Cyclingnews Verdict

 Strangely, Trek claims the handlebars are less aerodynamic than the Gen 7 iteration, but with a wider cross-section offer a better overall aero performance when air interacts with the bars and then the rider.

 In another gravel-like nod to versatility, the new Madone has clearance for 33mm tyres - up from 28mm on the previous Madone.
 Trek argues that the previous Madone could have handled 30mm or larger in most rim combinations, and for the Gen 8, similarly, 33mm is a conservative estimate.
-We can believe that given the visible clearance.
+We can believe that, given the visible clearance.

 Trek’s aero bottle design is intriguing because this is ground that the bike market had trodden before.
-Aero water bottles have been commonplace in triathlon and time trial for over a decade, and have crept up into the build of aero road bikes from time to time but never managed to break through.
+Aero water bottles have been commonplace in triathlon and time trial for over a decade, and have crept up into the build of aero road bikes from time to time, but never managed to break through.

 It’s also intriguing because the Madone is slower than its previous iteration with round bottles.
-What’s more, without any bottles on the bikes at all, it’s slower - so no ditching your bottles at the base of the climb.
+What’s more, without any bottles on the bikes at all, it’s slower, so no ditching your bottles at the base of the climb.

 Given the fixation on aero gains, it’s surprising that the claimed 3.7-watt gains with Trek’s RSL water bottles haven’t been adopted across the peloton.
 In reality, though, aero bottles present a few issues.
-Typically the aero cages restrict the use of round bottles, while any minor challenge in liberating a bottle is a big issue to a WorldTour rider on a critical climb.
+Typically, the aero cages restrict the use of round bottles, while any minor challenge in liberating a bottle is a big issue for a WorldTour rider on a critical climb.
 Trek claims to have solved both of those problems.

-“These bottle cages are compatible with round bottles” explains Adam Bird, Trek’s Design Engineer for the Madone.
+“These bottle cages are compatible with round bottles,” explains Adam Bird, Trek’s Design Engineer for the Madone.
 “So from a practical perspective, it's something that we expect the pro riders to be trying at the Tour de France – they're actually intending on using aero bottles at the tour.
 But they need to be able to grab any water bottle from any team or any neutral service and be able to put it in there.
 So we're balancing the aerodynamic performance with practical performance.”

 In terms of breaking through to riders in the WorldTour where in the past the idea may have been dismissed as impractical, Bird argues, "There's a difference in the rider mentality… a lot of the riders now in the peloton are really young.
 They're very interested in learning about all those slight performance gains that they could potentially find.”